RajveerRall/1984-rewrite/Chapter one.md

-This is a test content commit to check if I can have the orginally written sentence (This one) be saved into a second branc and the edited sentence into another branch and compare them both side by side.
+This is a test content commit to check if I can have the orginally written sentence, the one I've already commited to the main branch, can be overwritten and saved into a second branch.
+So I can compare both side by side.